cs50nestm/cs50labs/typecasting/README.md

 float average = class_size_total / total_classes;
 ```

 What kind of result can we expect?
 Remember, when we divide an int by another int, C truncates any values after the decimal point.
-We want to get a more precise value here.

-We would **cast** one of our **int** variables to a **float** to calculate the average as a floating point number.
+If we want to get a more precise value here, we can **cast** one of our **int** variables to a **float** to calculate the average as a floating point number.

 ```c
 float average = (float) class_size_total / total_classes;